CharlesCatYT/FNF-YTPeril/README.md

 * The engine comes with 16 example achievements that you can mess with and learn how it works (Check Achievements.hx and search for "checkForAchievement" on PlayState.hx)

 ## Options menu:
-* You can change Note colors, Delay and Combo Offset, Controls and Preferences there.
+* You can change Note colors, Delay and Combo Offset, Controls, and Preferences there.
- * On Preferences you can toggle Downscroll, Middlescroll, Anti-Aliasing, Framerate, Low Quality, Note Splashes, Flashing Lights, etc.
+ * On Preferences, you can toggle Downscroll, Lane Underlay, Middlescroll, Anti-Aliasing, Framerate, Low Quality, Note Splashes, Flashing Lights, etc.

 ## Other gameplay features:
 * When the enemy hits a note, their strum note also glows.
 * Lag doesn't impact the camera movement and player icon scaling anymore.
 * Some stuff based on Week 7's changes has been put in (Background colors on Freeplay, Note splashes)
-* You can reset your Score on Freeplay/Story Mode by pressing Reset button.
+* You can reset your Week/Song score on Freeplay/Story Mode by pressing Reset(R) button.
-* You can listen to a song or adjust Scroll Speed/Damage taken/etc. on Freeplay by pressing Space.
+* You can listen to a song by pressing Space on freeplay or adjust Scroll Speed/Damage taken/etc. by pressing Ctrl.
 * You can enable "Combo Stacking" in Gameplay Options.
 This causes the combo sprites to just be one sprite with an animation rather than sprites spawning each note hit.